A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Introduction

-We remark that we need data about the tongue shape during speech production to derive such a model.
+We want to derive \ac{dof} that are speech related.
+Thus, we need to analyze meshes extracted from actual speech production data.
 However, most of the articulators are contained inside the human mouth and therefore partially or completely hidden from view.
-This means that traditional imaging modalities based on light, \eg\ photography, are of limited use for acquiring the desired shape information.
+This means that traditional imaging modalities based on light, \eg, photography, are of limited use for acquiring the desired shape information for analysis.
 Currently, \ac{mri} can be regarded as the state-of-the-art technique for investigating the interior of the human vocal tract during speech.
-It is non-invasive and non-hazardous to the subject, and in contrast to ultrasound or \ac{ema}, it is able to provide dense volumetric measurements of the vocal tract.
-Moreover, there is work on adapting the \ac{mri} method to the needs of speech research: here, advances have been made to improve the measurement time \citep{Kim2009} and quality of the acquired scans \citep{Lingala2016}.
+It is non-invasive and non-hazardous to the subject, and in contrast to \ac{us} or \ac{ema}, it is able to provide dense volumetric measurements.
+Moreover, a lot of previous work has focused on adapting the \ac{mri} method to the needs of speech research.
+The main issue in early studies \citep{baer1991analysis} was the long acquisition time, which forced subjects to maintain the vocal tract configuration for a long time with brief interruptions: one scan took around 3 minutes.

-The measured \ac{mri} data only contains raw image data and has to be further processed to extract the desired shape information.
-In our case, a suitable shape representation is given by a polygon mesh.
-Such a representation offers the advantage that it can be directly used in different fields.
-For example, in computer graphics such meshes are used to generate animations of complex objects \citep[Ch.\ 9]{Botsch2010} or to model objects of highly complex geometry and topology.
-Furthermore, polygon models have been used in speech processing to generate acoustical simulations \citep{Blandin2015JASA}.
-More importantly, they have been used to perform a statistical analysis of a class of shapes, like for example human bodies \citep{Allen2003}, faces \citep{Blanz1999}, or tongues \citep{Badin2006}.

-Ideally, the extraction process should be at least minimally supervised, as doing it manually takes a lot of time and might require anatomical expertise.

-Afterwards, the collection of estimated meshes can be analyzed to derive our desired multilinear model.

-In literature, a lot of research has focused on analyzing the tongue shape during speech production.
-The work by \citet{Engwall2000}, \citet{Badin2006}, and \citet{Fang2016} used 3D \ac{mri} data of a single speaker to analyze the speech related shape variations by using \ac{pca} (or \ac{lca} in the case of \citeauthor{Engwall2000}).
-They annotated the contour of the tongue manually in the scan data and used a mesh as shape representation.
+Subsequent advances in \ac{mri} scanners made it possible to acquire 3D time-evolving models of the vocal tract \citep{foldvik1993time, shadle1999} and 2D \ac{mri} movies with up to 5 \ac{fps} \citep{demolin2000real}.
+An approach to \ac{rtmri} recording of the vocal tract with synchronized audio was presented by \citet{narayanan2004}, which offered a frame rate of up to 24 \ac{fps} and thus enabled the examination of the dynamics of fluent speech using \ac{mri}.
+This method also applied noise cancellation to deal with the scanner noise.
+More recent methods \citep{Kim2009, scott2012, niebergall2013real, burdumy2015acceleration, fu2015high, elie2016, Lingala2016, lingala2017fast} further reduced the acquisition time and improved the quality of obtained scans.
+For example, \citet{lingala2017fast} reported \ac{rtmri} scanning at 83 \ac{fps} for a single slice, or 27 \ac{fps} for three slices.